timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 Although it pains me to say it – and I hope this isn't just Stockholm Syndrome setting in, or something to do with the Kool-Aid that the readme instructs you to drink while waiting for Vim to compile – I've got to admit that Vim is a very, very good editor.

 Once you use Vim for a while, it becomes apparent that it's all been very cleverly thought-out.
-As soon as you get used to the mode-switching it becomes second nature, and those myriad keyboard shortcuts all come in handy once you've gone to the trouble of learning them.
-A lot of the small details which seemed at the beginning to be unnecessary complications turn out to be vital components in a highly coherent system.
+As soon as you get used to the mode-switching it becomes second nature, and those myriad keyboard shortcuts all come in handy once you've gone to the trouble of learning them ([ShortcutFoo](https://www.shortcutfoo.com/) helped a lot).
+Many of the small details which seemed at the beginning to be unnecessary complications ultimately turn out to be vital components in a highly coherent system.

 But that's not to say that it's perfect, by any means.
 Here's a (hopefully relatively unbiased) round-up of how I've found the last few weeks working with Vim.

 ## The good

 - Mouse-free operation speeds things up no end
 - Super-fast editing / text manipulation shortcuts.
-I could now never live without:
+I could now never live without motions and text objects.
-	- Motions
-	- Text objects
-	- Buffers
 - Keyboard-controlled windowing support really helps when exploring a codebase
 - Macros are a powerful, if sometimes fragile, way to speed up repeated actions
 - Fully integrated with the Unix ecosystem, allowing you to use your OS to its best advantage